eveskew/rat_invasion/README.md

   - An alternative house-level model of _Mastomys natalensis_ count with a house-level rodent presence predictor ([`house_model_house_predictor.stan`](/stan_models/house_model_house_predictor.stan))

   - A visit-level zoonotic spillover risk model of Lassa-positive _Mastomys natalensis_ count with a site-level rodent presence predictor ([`spillover_risk_visit_level.stan`](/stan_models/spillover_risk_visit_level.stan))

+---

+### Notes on Reproducibility

+Site-, visit-, and house-level data analyses and statistical modeling for this project (using the respective analysis scripts) are reproducible given the cleaned data in the [`data/clean`](/data/clean) subdirectory.
+Large raster data files necessary to reproduce the supplementary environmental analyses ([`07_environmental_analyses.R](scripts/07_environmental_analyses.R) script) have not been uploaded to GitHub because of file sizes but are available on [the project's Zenodo repository](https://doi.org/10.5281/zenodo.10946459).